Skip to content

 }

-When the config declares any modes, only those modes run on an implicit ast test — the unnamed base config is not added on top.
-If no modes are declared at all, the base config runs by itself.
-Modes that don't override runOptions inherit the runner from the base config.
+• When any modes are declared, an implicit ast test runs only those modes; the unnamed base config is not added on top.
+With no modes, the base config runs by itself.

-When multiple modes are active, output paths are namespaced by mode when needed.
+• When multiple modes are active, output paths are namespaced by mode.